raffitch/flowmeter/README.md

    feedback should connect to **A0**.
 It prints a CSV frame roughly every 150 ms. Pulses are debounced in hardware and, if a HX711 scale is connected, weight is streamed alongside the pulse count.
-Pressure (in MPa) is reported on every frame.
+Pressure (in MPa) is reported on every frame along with the commanded set‑point.
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` in a browser.
 4. Enter the regulator version along with starting and ending pressures (MPa) and an optional ramp time.
 The page shows the corresponding 0–10 V drive levels.
+A slider lets you tweak the pressure interactively; the browser sends the set‑point in real time and plots both the measured (solid) and commanded (dotted) pressures.
 Choose whether to use the flow sensor or scale, then press **Start** to capture a run.
 The bridge linearly ramps the pressure from the start value to the end value over the specified time.
 The calibration volume is fixed at 1 L.

 The plotted curve can be saved to CSV or PNG.
 Each CSV contains run metadata (start/end time, volume, regulator version, programmed start/end pressure) plus